Data quality statement: News media in Australia series

 The RRL is also available in a downloadable format which allows users to search or use the data for their own purposes.
 The ACMA also maintains an archive of the registered data which allows users to search for historical licence information.

-The ACMA is responsible for assessing the eligibility of news business which want to participate in the Code.
+The ACMA is responsible for assessing the eligibility of news businesses that apply to participate in the Code.
 News businesses that are eligible are listed in a register, which includes the registered news sources and nominated point of contact for each registered news business.

 External

 Not applicable.
-Please see links provided above (description of data assets) for further details on external data sources.
+Please see links provided above (description of data product) for further details on external data sources.

 Reference period